-Running an online marketing campaign, you might come across the term cost per mille (CPM), or cost per impression.
-This can actually be a very useful option when it comes to running a Google Ad campaign, with CPM being a great way to maximise brand exposure and visibility.
+Running an online advertising campaign, you might come across the term Cost per Mille (CPM), or cost per impression.
+This is a very useful option when it comes to running a Google Ads campaign, with CPM being a great way to maximise brand exposure and visibility.

 - What is CPM

-- How to calculate your cost per impression
+- How to calculate CPM – or cost per impression

 What is Cost per Mille (CPM)?

-When it comes to video CPM, at least 2 seconds of your video needs to play to count as an impression.
-Yes, even clicking skip video after three seconds will count as a view!
+When it comes to video CPM, at least 2 seconds of your video need to play to count as an impression.
+Yes, even clicking “skip” video, after three seconds it will count as a view!

-Using this model of display advertising on Google means that you don’t pay for any clicks on your ad, just for the amount of times it is displayed.
-What this means is, if you have an ad that you think stands a high chance of attracting click throughs, you could make your money go further with a CPM ad.
+Using this model of display advertising on Google means that you don’t pay for any clicks on your ad, just for the number of times it is displayed.
+So if you have an ad that you think stands a high chance of attracting click-throughs, you could make your money go further with a CPM ad.

-Of course, those thousand impressions can soon rack up, and in fact you’ll pay for each time the ad is viewed by a single person.
-If you have a web user who is browsing the internet all day and they see your ad ten or twenty times, each of those views, or impressions, will count towards your total CPM.
+Of course, those one thousand impressions can soon rack up, and in fact, you’ll pay each time the ad is viewed by a single person.
+If you have a web user who sees your ad ten or twenty times a day, each of those views, or impressions, will count towards your total CPM.
 They might see your ad one hundred times and never click on it.

 For your $1000, based on 75c per click, you’re looking at around 1330 clicks.
 Which isn’t bad…